 Perhaps surprisingly, more complex approaches to demographic forecasting have not been found to outperform simpler approaches, (28), and a very simple approach to forecasting life expectancy, which does not involve forecasting mortality at individual ages, has also been found to be effective.
 (29) This approach simply involves assuming that life expectancy improvements will tend to continue to improve linearly on average over the long term.
-This assumption seems to hold more for the average of many similar populations, or for the best performing of a collection of high income nations, (30–32) than for any single population, but has the dual advantages of simplicity, and of allowing uncertainty intervals in projections to be generated using the observed variation in annual changes in life expectancy using well-established time series modelling strategies.
+This assumption seems to hold more for the average of many similar populations, or for the best performing of a collection of high income nations, (30–32) than for any single population, but has the dual advantages of simplicity, and of allowing uncertainty intervals in projections to be generated using the observed variation in annual changes in life expectancy and well-established time series modelling strategies.
 (33) This will be the main approach taken in this paper.

-Since around 2014, worsening trends in life expectancy improvement have been an increasing area of focus and concern in the UK amongst public health researchers and academics.
-(1–6) Much of the analysis and commentary surrounding the slowing improvement rates in life expectancy has focused on the role of UK-government austerity policies, and corresponding changes in funding and provision of out-of-work benefits, social and healthcare funding (7–9), continuing concerns raised previously about the adverse health effects of austerity in an international context.
-(10–12) Analyses conducted and commissioned by Public Health England, The Kings Fund, the Health Foundation, and the OECD have instead focused more on extensive description of trends broken down into disease categories, emphasised the multifactorial nature of the slowdown, and the role of influenza (in 2013-14) and slowing cardiovascular disease improvements in particular.
-(13–17) This paper aims to bring some of these divergent strands of researchers together by focusing on the way ONS mortality projections have changed over this period of stalling UK life expectancy, and how new data about UK life expectancies can be better used to inform our assumptions about future life expectancy trajectories in the UK.
+(1–6)(7–9)(10–12)(13–17) This paper aims to bring some of these divergent strands of research together by focusing on the way ONS mortality projections have changed over this period of stalling UK life expectancy, and on how new data about UK life expectancies can be better used to inform our assumptions about future life expectancy trajectories in the UK.
 We introduce a complementary approach to both evaluating and updating beliefs about how substantial and persistent the recent stalling in life expectancy improvements have been, which uses Bayes Factors to estimate the relative likelihood of having observed the life expectancy improvement that have been observed since 2010 if the long-term trends in life expectancy improvement rates previously observed were still continuing.
 The approach allows quick updating of beliefs about how far short post-2010 improvement rates have fallen from earlier trends, which can rapidly incorporate each new annual release of UK life expectancy data.
 This means we can produce interim life expectancy projections in the years between the biennial releases.